 Value from IPO/spin-off: (expected share price * shares sold at IPO – underwriting fees) + (remaining shares * expected share price).

-Value from sell-off: expected sale price of company – [(expected sale price – book value)*(tax rate)].
+Value from sell-off: expected sale price of company – [(expected sale price – document value)*(tax rate)].

 The acceptable Expected Sale Price from sell-off should be such that the second number is at least as large as the first.

 Q8.
-The presence or absence of bargains features in the diversification decision (Chapter 4).
+The presence or absence of bargains features in the diversification decision (Section 4).
 Where does it feature in the divestiture decision?

 A bargain implies a good deal for one party and a bad deal for the other.
 For diversification we are interested in buying a business for less than what it is worth.
 For divestitures we are interested in selling a business for more than what it is worth.
 Hence, when considering bids of other corporate parents, some may overpay, which is bad for them but good for your corporation.